Merkel says Buba chief has right to express views on euro crisis

 "I know him and I know he is very concerned that the crisis is resolved in a truly sustainable way and that the euro is a stable currency," she added.

-In a newspaper interview at the weekend, Finance Minister Wolfgang Schaeuble said the German public was being unsettled by the public nature of debates within the ECB about its new bond-buying program.
+In a newspaper interview at the weekend, Finance Minister Wolfgang Schaeuble said the German public was being unsettled by the public nature of debates within the ECB about its new bond-buying programme.

 Weidmann, a former Merkel advisor, has publicly criticised the bond-buying plans, saying they encroach on the taboo against central bank financing of state budgets.